vitillo/yampl/README.md

 * **Many to Many:** Many producers and many consumers;

 ## Build, Test & Install
-Even though the library requires a C++11 compatible compiler it is possible to compile and link against it from a non C++03 compiler.
+Even though the library requires a C++11 compatible compiler to build it, it is still possible to compile and link against it from a non C++03 compiler.

 * git clone https://github.com/vitillo/ipc
 * cd ipc